donoigabriel6-a11y/MyFy-V2/README.md

 ••••••••
 {"error":{"code":400,"message":"BILLING_NOT_ENABLED","errors":[{"message":"BILLING_NOT_ENABLED","domain":"global","reason":"invalid"}]}}
 This error typically means that billing is not enabled and need to be.

-If you incounter this error please contact myfyoffical@yahoo.com .
+# Support
 > [!NOTE]
 > If you incounter any of these errors please email myfyoffical@yahoo.com`.